spreadshirt/backstage-plugin-s3/plugins/s3-viewer-backend/README.md

 With this plugin you will be able to navigate around your internal AWS S3 storage using a table view, as well as previewing and downloading the objects stored there.

+It also includes a permission integration, to restrict access to certain data within your S3 instance.

 ## Getting started

 To get started, follow these steps: